FAQ

 For more information, see [AR Marker Generator](https://docs.meshmap.com/unity-sdk/core/tools/ar-marker-generator).

-The ML2 Support package uses a modified Magic Leap SDKarrow-up-right to prevent compilation errors with Unity OpenXR 1.15.0.
+The **ML2 Support** package uses a [**modified Magic Leap SDK**](https://github.com/MeshMap/com.magicleap.unitysdk) to **prevent compilation errors** with **Unity OpenXR 1.15.0**.
 Always use the modified package with the MeshMap SDK.

 No, the ML2 Support package has been deprecated in favor of the MeshMap XR package.
 If you are starting a new cross-platform project, we recommend primarily using the XR package.